First aid - bleeding

 As well as removing all blood, a waterproof dressing should be applied so that if bleeding starts again, it cannot get onto any other player.

-Note: if the injury is serious, it would be best for the player not to return to the game.
-The health of the injured player should come first
+If the injury is serious, it would be best for the player not to return to the game.
+The health of the injured player should come first.

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.